+Despite what you might think, not all rolling pins are created equal.
+And depending on what you like to bake, getting the right one can be the difference between a perfect pie crust or one that falls flat.
 When shopping for a rolling pin you’ll want to consider the length of the barrel, the material it’s made of, whether you need to roll your dough to a specific thickness, and how easy it is for you to handle.
-While many of these are personal preference—like choosing between a French style... rolling pin and one with handles, there are a few good rules, like using a marble one for puff pastry since the rolling pin itself can be chilled.
+While many of these are personal preferences—like choosing between a French-style rolling pin and one with handles—there are a few good rules, like using a marble one for puff pastry since the rolling pin itself can be chilled.

-Here are the six best rolling pins on the market to help you find the one that’s best for you.
+Here are the best rolling pins on the market to help you find the one that’s best for you.

 This style of rolling pin, also called a baker’s or American rolling pin, is most likely the one you are familiar with.
 It has a wooden barrel that rotates around a dowel attached to two handles, usually wooden as well.
 This is by far the most common style you’ll find in home kitchens.

 The 12-inch rolling pin is made in Vermont of solid maple, and the barrel is waxed to prevent sticking when you’re rolling out your dough.
-The rolling pin is easy to care for thanks to the steel axel that runs... through the middle.
+The rolling pin is easy to care for thanks to the steel axel that runs through the middle.
 To clean it, scrape off as much dough as you can then wash it with warm soapy water and dry it immediately.

 The one complaint from consumers has been that J.K.
 Adams puts a sticker on the rolling pin and it can sometimes be challenging to remove all the residue.
 Thankfully, a bit of vegetable oil or an adhesive remover like GooGone should take care of it.
 Just be sure to wash it before using for the first time.
 If anything does go wrong with your rolling pin, you’ll be happy to know it’s covered by a lifetime warranty.